saadtaame/splay/README.md

 `var S = new Set(comparator);`

 Creates a new set where the items are compared using the comparison function `comparator`.
+The comparator takes two arguments and returns `true` if the first argument is less than the second and `false` elsewise.

 `S.insert(key, value);`